Quiet Spirit-Angeline Oliver

 My mom Angeline Oliver was a meek person on this earth.
 She wasn’t perfect, but the perfection of the Holy Spirit through Christ Jesus lived within her.

-If your mom is still alive, cheer her, love her, with a meek and quiet spirit within.
+If your mom is still alive, cheer her, love her, with 'Wings of a Quiet Spirit'.

 Copyright © Julius Lawrence | Year Posted 2018